Active 3D Shape Reconstruction from Vision and Touch: Discussion

-\textbf{Baselines and Oracle.} \underline{(1) \emph{Random} baseline}.
-As a naive baseline, a random policy is considered, which selects for every time step and object one of the available actions uniformly at random. \underline{(2) \emph{Even} baseline.} As a second naive baseline, we consider a policy which randomly selects an evenly spaced set of 5 actions over the sphere of possible actions. \underline{(3) \emph{Oracle}.} As a near-optimal target for the performance of our policies a \emph{myopic} oracle policy is considered.
+\underline{(1) \emph{Random} baseline}.
+As a naive baseline, a random policy is considered, which selects for every time step and object one of the available actions uniformly at random.
+This is the standard baseline for any exploration algorithm. \underline{(2) \emph{Even} baseline.} As a second naive baseline, we consider a policy which randomly selects an evenly spaced set of 5 actions over the sphere of possible actions.
+This baseline is chosen as it will result in uniform coverage of the target object, which is intuitively a useful and strong strategy for object understanding in our task \underline{(3) \emph{Oracle}.} As a near-optimal target for the performance of our policies a \emph{myopic} oracle policy is considered.
 In this policy, for a given object and time step the action which resulted in the best improvement is selected.

 This policy possesses unfair hindsight, which is not accessible to all others, and so should be seen as an upper-bound point of comparison.
 The true optimal policy cannot be computed in a reasonable time frame, however due to the diminishing return of rewards from actions in this framework, the provided myopic oracle policy represents a close approximation.\looseness-1